lukino999/DSLR/README.md

 <p>
 	<h2>How?</h2>
 	<p>The interface is minimal, with a menu on the left, zoom bar in the bottom and capture button.</p>
 	<p>From the menu, set ISO speed, lock focus, auto exposure, white balance, exposure...
 Long press the capture button to enter how many pictures to take and press start.
-Right after, cover the camera and, keeping the same settings, take some 10/20 dark frames.
+Once done and <b>right after</b>, cover the camera and, keeping the same settings, take some 10/20 dark frames.
 Export all the frames on Deep Sky Staker and let it do the magic.</p>